Dos and Don’ts of Building a WordPress Theme

-Building WordPress themes has become quite a profitable line of work.
+Building WordPress themes has become a pretty profitable line of work.
 With more and more people venturing into theme development, we are often witnesses to excellent products that don’t sell as well as they should and simply disappear.
 In this article, we’re going to cover some basic dos and don’ts of building a WordPress theme.
 These factors can easily make or break a theme, so pay close attention.
 If you want to learn how to create a custom WordPress theme form scratch check now the dos and don’ts of building one template in this development guide.

 Be careful, though, because it’s easy to slip from getting some inspiration to downright plagiarizing someone else’s work.
 If you appreciate someone else’s idea, draw from it but make it different and completely your own.